kvk-code/CT428_BLOCKCHAIN_TECHNOLOGIES_NOTES/DHT_Distributed_Hash_Tables.md

   - A ChunkList: `[QmChunk1a, QmChunk1b, QmChunk1c]`
   - File size and content type.

-### Step 2: Storing the Video in the DHT
+### Step 2: Storing the Video in the DHT (Significance)
-- **Node Joins the Network:**
-  Your computer (e.g., Node `0101`) builds its routing table (using buckets) and learns about other nodes.
+- **Uploader Participation:**
+  The file uploader must be part of the DHT network to publish its records.
-- **Publishing Records:**
+- **Publishing Provider Records:**
-  - **Provider Records:**
-    For each chunk CID, the node (or nodes storing the chunk) registers its details in the DHT.
-  - **Metadata Record:**
-    The metadata for the Root CID is stored, allowing clients to later look up the file structure.
-- **Replication:**
+  The uploader’s node (or nodes storing the chunks) pushes provider records into the DHT.
+These records map the CIDs (for the entire file or individual chunks) to the uploader’s node details (Node ID, IP, Port).
-  Each key/CID is stored on multiple nodes (often the K closest nodes) to ensure redundancy.
+  **Note:** Provider records are automatically stored on the K closest nodes in the keyspace.
+- **Storing the Metadata Record:**
+  The uploader also stores the metadata record in the DHT.
+This record acts as the “table of contents” (listing chunk CIDs, file size, and type) for any client that wishes to download the file.
+- **Content Hosting vs. Caching:**
+  Initially, the uploader hosts the actual file (and its chunks) in its **Local Content Store**.
+Over time, other nodes may cache the content based on usage or explicit pinning.
+While provider records propagate based on keyspace similarity, the caching of the actual chunks is influenced by content popularity and node-specific policies.
+- **Redundancy and Fault Tolerance:**
+  By publishing both provider and metadata records to multiple nodes, the system ensures the file remains discoverable even if the uploader goes offline.

 ### Step 3: Retrieving the Video
 - **Initial Lookup:**
-  A client queries the DHT with the Root CID (`QmA123`), retrieving the metadata record.
+  A client queries the DHT with the Root CID (`QmA123`) and retrieves the provider record.
+- **Retrieving Metadata:**
+  The client then contacts one of the provider nodes to obtain the metadata record.
 - **Chunk Retrieval:**
-  The client then queries the DHT for each chunk CID in the ChunkList.
+  The client uses the ChunkList to perform further lookups for each individual chunk.
 - **File Assembly:**
-  Once all chunks are retrieved, the client reassembles the file for playback.
+  Once all chunks are retrieved from their respective provider nodes, the client reassembles the file for playback.

 ---